ambrop72/aprinter/README.md

 On AT91SAM3XE (Due), something similar is generally needed, but since all the TCs are already used in the default configuration, you don't need to do anything.

+**WARNING.** On AVR, it is imperative that the interrupt priorities of the OC ISRs are considered.
+Basically, you should avoid using TCs with higher priority than the USART RX ISR, or risk received bytes being randomly dropped, causing print failure when printing from USB.
+If that is not possible, at least use those TCs for simple tasks such as fan control, and perhaps heater control.
+On atmega2560, those higher-priority TCs are `TC0` and `TC2`.

-**NOTE:** on boards based on atmega1284p, all available output compare units are already assined.
+**NOTE.** On boards based on atmega1284p, all available output compare units are already assined.
 As such, it is not possible to add any extra axes/heaters/fans.
 However, it would be easy to implement multiplexing so that one hardware OC units would act as two or more virtual OC units, at the cost of some overhead in the ISRs.